Done right, webinars can help you nurture your new subscribers and leads as well as turn existing subscribers into customers.

 This leads to webinars that offer no value to the audience and leaves the business with an email list full of subscribers that isn't the right fit for their services or products.

 - Can you offer a new and detailed outlook on a particular aspect of your niche?
 If yes, then a webinar would be a good fit.
-If you plan on covering a very broad topic (and especially a topic that was covered before) without adding more value or a unique insight, then a webinar isn't a good fit.
+If you plan on covering a very broad topic (and especially a topic that was covered before) without adding more value or unique insight, then a webinar isn't a good fit.

 - A webinar would be an excellent fit if you plan to offer a thorough explanation of a new concept in your industry.
-This applies for any industry news as well as for a detailed tutorial or a how-to that teaches your audience how to perform a certain task or achieve a certain goal.
+This applies to any industry news as well as for a detailed tutorial or a how-to that teaches your audience how to perform a certain task or achieve a certain goal.

 - If you know your audience's burning problem and can provide them with an immediate solution or an improvement through your presentation, then a webinar is a great fit for your business.